AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 # Interaction Types
 Currently only HandApply and MouseDrop interactions are implemented.
 Others will be implemented as needed.
 Here are the planned types of interactions:
 * MouseDrop - Click and drag a MouseDraggable object in the game world and release it to drop.
 * HandApply - click something in the game world.
 The item in the active hand (or empty hand) is applied to the thing that was clicked.
+Targets a specific object or tile.
-* HoldHandApply - like hand apply, but occurs at some interval while the mouse is being held down after being clicked in the game world.
-For things like shooting an automatic weapon, spraying fire extinguisher, etc...
+* AimApply - like hand apply, but does not have a specific targeted object (it simply aims where the mouse is) and can occur at some interval while the mouse is being held down after being clicked in the game world.
+For things like shooting a semi-auto or automatic weapon, spraying fire extinguisher, etc...
 * Activate - clicking an item in inventory when active hand is full or pressing Z to activate the item in the active hand.
 * Combine - dragging and dropping an item from on UI slot to another, which may or may not be occupied
 * DragApply - dragging and dropping an item from a UI slot to the game world.
 Usually this drops the item on the ground, but if you drag a container into another container you pass the items to it.
 There may be other cases.